top of page

 Technological Innovations

-Advancements in technology, such as artificial intelligence, augmented reality, and blockchain, are set to revolutionize e-commerce in Japan.
-AI can enhance customer service through chatbots and personalized recommendations, while AR can provide immersive shopping experiences.
+Advancements in technology, such as artificial intelligence, augmented reality, and blockchain, are set to revolutionise e-commerce in Japan.
+AI can enhance customer service through chatbots and personalised recommendations, while AR can provide immersive shopping experiences.
 Blockchain technology can improve supply chain transparency and security.
+In 2025, platforms like Amazon Japan and Rakuten began using generative AI to auto-create product titles, write SEO-friendly descriptions, and power virtual product assistants.
+These tools improve conversion rates and reduce manual content production for merchants.

 Government Initiatives